-This displays the bond length, bond type (and allows changing the bond type) and Mulliken and Löwdin bond orders.
+This displays the bond length, bond type and Mulliken and Löwdin bond orders.

 Clicking on at the bottom right of the Bond Properties dialog brings up the Bond Style dialog (not shown).
 This contains controls for changing bond color.
 Clicking on at the bottom right of this dialog returns to the Bond Properties dialog.